Book of Durrow: History

-Origin

 The book is named after a monastery in Durrow, County Offaly, founded by Colum Cille late in his life, while he was abbot of Iona.
-Although Colum Cille founded monasterys in Ireland, Scotland and the early medieval Anglo-Saxon kingdom Northumbria in today's Northern England, a consensus amongst scholars is that the book was produced at Durrow, c.
-700.
+Although Colum Cille founded monasteries in Ireland, Scotland and the early medieval Anglo-Saxon kingdom Northumbria in today's Northern England, the rough recent consensus amongst scholars is that the book was produced at Durrow, or at least in Ireland, around 700, although the range of proposed dates around that year is fairly large, and largely dependent on the dating given to other related manuscripts.

 The colophon of the book (f.
 247r) contains an erased and overwritten note which, according to one interpretation, is by "Colum" who scribed the book, which he said he did in twelve days.
 This probably relates to the belief that Colum Cille (Saint Columba) had created the book, but its date and authenticity is unclear.
 Twelve days is a plausible time to scribe one gospel, but not four, still less with all the decoration.
-What is known for certain is that Flann Sinna (877-916), High King of Ireland, commissioned a silver plated cumdach, or metalwork reliquary for the book.
-The shrine is the earliest known cumdach, but is long since lost.
-It was once believed to contain a relic of Colum Cille.